Brawl in the Family (webcomic): Kickstarter campaigns

 Taranto's first Kickstarter campaign was to fund Brawl in the Family: Volume 1, a comic book treasury containing the webcomic's first 200 strips, as well as bonus content.
 The campaign reached its initial goal of $10,000 within the first 24 hours and raised more than $56,000 in total.

 Around the time of the webcomic's end, Taranto started a Kickstarter campaign to fund the release of two more hardcover and paperback comic book treasuries containing the remaining 400 comics, as well as a large amount of bonuses.
 Each book contains a total of 200 strips, covering 244 pages.
 Available Kickstarter rewards included, but were not limited to, paperback and hardcover versions of all 3 books, a slipcase and signatures.
 Though the campaign hit its goal, the two new books were almost exclusively given to Kickstarter backers.

 Taranto also composed the soundtrack and contributed to the Kickstarter campaign for Nefarious.
 Josh Hano, the creator of Nefarious, drew a crossover comic for Brawl in the Family which featured the game's protagonist, Crow.
 Hano also worked on the art and animations of Tadpole Treble.

 Tadpole Treble

-In November 2013, together with his brother Michael, Matthew Taranto started a Kickstarter campaign for Tadpole Treble, a music video game featuring a tadpole named Baton.
+In November 2013, Matthew Taranto and his brother Michael started a Kickstarter campaign for Tadpole Treble, a music video game featuring a tadpole named Baton.
 In this game, the music determines the layout of the level.
 There was a demo of Tadpole Treble available during the Kickstarter campaign.
 The game was successfully funded on December 7, 2013, and was released for Steam on May 6, 2016 and for Wii U on August 11 of the same year.
 An enhanced version of the game titled Tadpole Treble Encore was announced for Nintendo Switch, and was released on January 21, 2021.